-3.8.
+3.7.
 Technical validity of annual reports

-Guidance X.X.X - Ensuring annual report validity against XBRL specifications
+Guidance 3.7.1 - Ensuring annual report validity against XBRL specifications

-Legal entities must ensure that the annual report is valid with respect to a set of listed XBRL specifications.
-This list includes the following XBRL specifications:
+Annex III of the RTS the SBR-domain Business Register sets out that legal entities must ensure that the Inline XBRL Document Set is valid with respect to a set of listed XBRL specifications.